ComposableFi/composable/frame/bonded-finance/README.md

 vested into the accounts which take the bond offers.
 She then locks some native currency to register the offer.

-Bob buys part of the bonds from Alice's offer by transfering some asset amount desired by Alice.
+Bob buys part of the bonds from Alice's offer by transferring some asset amount desired by Alice.
 Bob will be vested the reward amount after the reward maturity period.
 If the offer maturity period is infinite, Bob will not be vested his initial invested amount.